Rosette (politics): History

 When political parties emerged in the UK, they used different colours in different areas.
 This may have been for a variety of reasons, such as association of colours with leading families of the area and then the political parties they supported.
 In some areas, non-standard colours were worn up to around the 1970s as a local tradition.
 Major political parties have now standardised on the colours used nationally, a trend accelerated by the arrival of colour television.

-The wearing of rosettes in polling stations is strictly regulated by the Electoral Commission; the only people allowed to wear them are candidates and their election agents, and those worn must not bear either the candidate's name or a political slogan.
-In 2008, the Commission also stipulated that rosettes greater than four inches in diameter were not allowed to be worn in polling stations.
+The wearing of rosettes in and around polling stations is strictly regulated by the Electoral Commission.
+Rosettes can be worn by activist tellers working for the party and can display the name of a candidate, emblem or description, but cannot be oversized or display a political slogan, nor can tellers wear or carry anything else "that carries any writing, picture or sign relating to any candidate...apart from a rosette".
+In 2008, the Commission stipulated that rosettes greater than four inches in diameter were not allowed to be worn in polling stations.

-In Labour and Conservative safe seats, a common saying is that a pig or monkey in a red or blue rosette would win an election in that seat.
+In Labour and Conservative safe seats, a common saying is that a pig or monkey in a red or blue rosette would win an election in that seat (cf. yellow dog Democrat).